Master of Science (M.S.) Major in Physics (Thesis Option)

 PHYS 2230.
 Introduction to Computational Modeling for Physics.

-This course is an introduction to computational concepts and tools that physicists use for data analysis, simulation and modeling, and visualization in research and dissemination.
-Python and its various libraries are emphasized.
+This course introduces computational concepts and tools used in physics for data analysis, simulation, modeling, and visualization.
+Python and its associated libraries are emphasized.
+The course includes numerical methods, algorithmic thinking, data visualization, and programming practices relevant to physics applications.
+Emphasis is placed on applying computational approaches to analyze physical systems and support understanding of physics concepts through simulation.
 Prerequisite: PHYS 2325 and PHYS 2125 with grades of "C" or better.
 Corequisite: [PHYS 2326 and PHYS 2126] or [PHYS 2335 and PHYS 2135] with grades of "C" or better.

 2 Credit Hours.
 0 Lecture Contact Hours.
 3 Lab Contact Hours.